validity-check/waffle/superwaffle/csharp/ClientApp/README.md

+# I don't know what this is, and I don't know what to do with it.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>